andrecast95/PulltweetsBUAP/README.md

 # PulltweetsBUAP
+This is a project to do a research about traffic accidents on roadways in Mexico.

-A First approximation on pulling tweets to do a further analysis with WEKA
+1) A First approximation on pulling tweets that have string parameters that are needed.